-The visual vocabulary expressed in facts is as follows: Block header H2 of block B2 consists of block number 2, the hash CH2 of the current block data D2, and a copy of a hash PH1 from the previous block, block number 1.
+Block header details.
+The header H2 of block B2 consists of block number 2, the hash CH2 of the current block data D2, and a copy of a hash PH1 from the previous block, block number 1.

-Block Data
+· Block Data

 This section contains a list of transactions arranged in order.
-It is written when the block is created.
+It is written when the block is created by the ordering service.
 These transactions have a rich but straightforward structure, which we describe later in this topic.

-• Block Metadata
+· Block Metadata